Fellows

 Fellows Executive Board President

 Laura Amortegui is a Colombian American who has been living in the D.C. area for the past 20 years.
 She currently works at Cambium Assessment Inc. in business development and finances, working on writing and developing proposals.
-Previously, American Institutes for Research, and at Georgetown University, at the Center for Intercultural Development and Education, to coordinate the learning exchange between international students, Georgetown professors, and businesses in the area.
-She earned her M.B.A and B.A of Communications at Loyola University Maryland.
+Previously, American Institutes for Research, and at Georgetown University, at the Center for Intercultural Development and Education, she coordinated the learning exchange between international students, Georgetown professors, and businesses in the area.
+She earned her M.B.A. and B.A. in Communications at Loyola University Maryland.
 Laura is also the proud current President of the NSHSS Fellows Executive Board.

 Josie Pearce